Language Sciences

 Course content

 Our flexible MSc Language Sciences programme is aimed at graduates and professionals who work in language-related careers and seek in-depth specialised knowledge in the language sciences.
-Study one of our three areas of international expertise: the neuroscience of language, language development and disorders, or multilingualism.

 This programme also includes a research placement module that will give you the opportunity to work in one of our research laboratories for course credit.
 While on placement, you can work on projects within the fields of psycholinguistics and neurolinguistics, multilingualism, language development and language impairment.

-MSc Language Sciences is ideal for preparing graduates in linguistics, speech and language therapy, psychology, education and allied disciplines for research-related careers and PhD study in the language sciences.
+MSc Language Sciences is ideal for preparing graduates in linguistics, speech and language therapy, psychology, cognitive (neuro)science, education and allied disciplines for research-related careers and PhD study in the language sciences.
 It is also appropriate if you are a professional already working in speech and language therapy and would like to update your knowledge of the language sciences.

-Overall, 99% of graduates from Psychology are in work or further study within 15 months of graduation; of those in full-time employment, 96% are in graduate-level roles.
+Overall, 99% of graduates from Psychology are in work or further study within 15 months of graduating; of those in full-time employment, 96% are in graduate-level roles.
 (Based on our analysis of HESA data © HESA 2022, Graduate Outcomes Survey 2019/20; includes postgraduate [taught] Psychology responders)

 Research impact